-Mothers who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome and other birth defects.
+Mothers who drink alcohol during pregnancy may give birth to infants with fetal alcohol syndrome.
 These infants have irreversible physical abnormalities and mental retardation.
-In addition, research indicates that children of addicted parents are at greater risk than other youngsters of becoming addicts.
+Research indicates that children of alcoholic parents are at greater risk than other children of becoming alcoholics.